SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

   plagiarism?
 Or if they just thought their dumb student customers didn't know that, and they were willing to tank their customer's education?
 Either way&hellip; ick.
 - There was a surprisingly small amount of attempted porn advertising.
-- Then suddenly, almost everything became Russian: invitations to participate in micro-lending, a bit of icky sex stuff, and a _lot_ of crap about casinos.
+- Then suddenly, almost everything became Russian: invitations to participate in micro-lending, a small bit of icky sex stuff, and a _lot_ of crap about casinos.
 Even attempts to sell me software to spam comments into _other_ blogs!
-I mean&hellip; who in the world is gonna get involved with a Russian casino over the web?!
+I mean&hellip; who in the world is gonna get involved with a Russian casino over the web, or buy spam software from spammers?!

 But they don't stop trying, especially with some older posts that somehow came to their notice.
 There are half a dozen posts that collect &gt; 90% of the spam.
 No idea why.